 At this point, you must — you should, actually — be thinking: what an amazing idea — and an even more amazing person!
 How do I get my hands on this?

-Since v2.7.0 CAOS is officially the only Google Analytics plugin for WordPress with a Stealth Mode feature, allowing you to bypass ad blockers and browser built-in tracking protection, preserving your precious Google Analytics data.
+Since v2.7.0 CAOS is officially the only Google Analytics plugin for WordPress with Stealth Mode technology, allowing you to bypass ad blockers and browser built-in tracking protection, preserving your precious Google Analytics data.

-Stealth Mode can also be used in compatibility mode.
-This means that you can use it in Monster Insights, WooCommerce GA Integration and other GA plugins — and it’s completely free!
-Go ahead, download it now!
+But that’s not all, both flavours of Stealth Mode Technology can be used in compatibility mode.
+This means that you can use it combined with Monster Insights, WooCommerce GA Integration and all other Google Analytics plugin supported by CAOS!
+Go ahead, download CAOS now and try Stealth Mode Lite or, purchase CAOS Super Stealth Upgrade.